win-s/angular_todolist/README.md

 # `ToDoList (AngularJS 1)`

-To do list web application base on AngularJs 1
+To do list web application base on AngularJS 1

 This todolist consist of two lists:
 1. Today todolist